MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/office-365-network-mac-perf-overview.md

 ### <a name="what-license-is-needed-for-this-capability"></a>Qual licença é necessária para esse recurso?

-Você exige uma licença que fornece acesso ao Microsoft 365 de administração.
+Você exige uma licença que fornece acesso ao Centro de administração do Microsoft 365.

 ## <a name="related-topics"></a>Tópicos relacionados